trinodb/trino/presto-docs/src/main/sphinx/connector/oracle.rst

     - See :ref:`datetime mapping`

-If an Oracle table uses a type not listed in the above table, then you can use the ``unsupported-type.handling`` configuration property to specify Presto behavior.
+If an Oracle table uses a type not listed in the above table, then you can use the ``unsupported-type.handling`` configuration property to specify Trino behavior.
 For example:

 - If ``unsupported-type.handling`` is set to ``FAIL``, then the querying of an unsupported table fails.
-- If ``unsupported-type.handling`` is set to ``IGNORE``, then you can't see the unsupported types in Presto.
+- If ``unsupported-type.handling`` is set to ``IGNORE``, then you can't see the unsupported types in Trino.
 - If ``unsupported-type.handling`` is set to ``CONVERT_TO_VARCHAR``,
   then the column is exposed as unbounded ``VARCHAR``.

-Presto to Oracle type mapping
+Trino to Oracle type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Presto supports creating tables with the following types in an Oracle database.
+Trino supports creating tables with the following types in an Oracle database.
-The table shows the mappings from Presto to Oracle data types:
+The table shows the mappings from Trino to Oracle data types:

 .. note::
-   For types not listed in the table below, Presto can't perform the ``CREATE TABLE <table> AS SELECT`` operations.
-When data is inserted into existing tables ``Oracle to Presto`` type mapping is used.
+   For types not listed in the table below, Trino can't perform the ``CREATE TABLE <table> AS SELECT`` operations.
+When data is inserted into existing tables ``Oracle to Trino`` type mapping is used.

-.. list-table:: Presto to Oracle Type Mapping
+.. list-table:: Trino to Oracle Type Mapping
   :widths: 20, 20, 60
   :header-rows: 1

-  * - Presto type
+  * - Trino type
     - Oracle database type
     - Notes
   * - ``TINYINT``